ExCALIBUR-NEPTUNE/Developers-Website/main/README.md

 ## Installation on Ubuntu 22.04

-It should be sufficient to first clone this repo, cd into the directory and then:
+To build the website locally it should be sufficient to first clone this repo, cd into folder called 'main' and then:

 ```
 sudo apt install -y biber latexmk texlive-bibtex-extra texlive-lang-japanese texlive-latex-extra texlive-latex-recommended